wojtek-t/kubernetes.github.io/content/en/docs/reference/using-api/api-concepts.md

         ...

 A given Kubernetes server will only preserve a historical list of changes for a limited time.
 Clusters using etcd3 preserve changes in the last 5 minutes by default.
 When the requested watch operations fail because the historical version of that resource is not available, clients must handle the case by recognizing the status code `410 Gone`, clearing their local cache, performing a list operation, and starting the watch from the `resourceVersion` returned by that new list operation.
 Most client libraries offer some form of standard tool for this logic.
 (In Go this is called a `Reflector` and is located in the `k8s.io/client-go/cache` package.)
+To mitigate the impact of short history window, we introduced a concept of `bookmark` watch event.
+It is a special kind of event to pass an information that all changes up to a given `resourceVersion` client is requesting has already been send.
+Those can be requested by `allowWatchBookmarks` option in watch requests, but clients shouldn't assume bookmarks are returned at any specific interval, nor may they assume the server will send any `bookmark` event.
+As of 1.15 release, it is an Alpha feature.

 ## Retrieving large results sets in chunks